Search This Blog

 At this point, my body dips slightly to bring my bowl closer to the ground.
 I release my bowl just in front of my forward foot.
 During the forward stepping and forward swinging, my mind is blank—in order to commit complete control to my subconscious.
 Once the bowl is released, I consciously observe whether I have rolled the bowl over my stare point so that I will know whether I need to correct my line or simply do a better job of hitting it!

 It is important, I think, to be sure that one completely transfers one’s body weight forward onto one’s stepping foot.
 This is achieved by actually walking off the mat or at least raising one's anchor lag above the mat.
 I have so far failed to consistently follow this, so it is a work in progress.
-I am also trying to vigorously draw my fingers and thumb off the bowl as I release it so that there is no last-minute deflection from the line; but, this so far is just a hoped-for outcome.
+I am also trying to vigorously draw my fingers and thumb off the bowl as I release it so that there is no last-minute deflection from the line; but, this so far is also just a hoped-for outcome.
 Since I am trying to leave the forward swing to my subconscious it is difficult to consciously control the bowl’s release.

 Saturday, July 23, 2022